The following sections walk you through the best practices of Real-time Protection and how to get the most out of your Real-time Protection policies.

 - When traffic matches rule conditions, the action (Allow/Block) applies without further processing through the rule base.
 All policies are terminal except for DLP policies set as Alert and Continue.

-You can also drag and drop, or choose the policies to re-order.
+- You can drag and drop, or choose the policies to re-order.

 - Click Apply Changes to save the order.